Year of Award

 This work is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 4.0 License.

 Pressimone, John Michael, "Preserving the Sponsoring Tradition: A Study of Catholic Colleges and Universities Founded by Religious Orders" (2013).
-Theses, Dissertations, and Capstone Projects.
+All Theses, Dissertations, and Capstone Projects.
 156.